t1lde/tweetutils/README.md

   -f,--force               Delete tweets without prompting for confirmation -p,--prompt              Prompt for confirmation before deleting tweets
-                           (default, this flag can be ommitted) -h,--help                Show this help text
+                           (default, this flag can be ommitted) --no_likes               Don't delete likes --delete_likes           Delete likes as well as tweets (default, this flag can be ommitted)
+  -h,--help                Show this help text
 ```